|

 Dr. D: "What made it so bad?"

 Elizabeth: "Well it was hard.
-I had never experience anything so
+I had never experience anything so hard.

-It's like I had shut myself off form all these kinds of emotions, and
+It's like I had shut myself off form all these kinds of emotions, and I can

 actually say that they may have been there, but I didn't feel them."